Manxiong26/Manxiong26/README.md

     - https://manxiong26.github.io/

 ⚡ Fun fact:
-    - I am a Pet Groomer :dog::dog2: turn Developer!
+    - I'm a Horror Movie and True Crime Enthusiast!
+Are you?

 ### Technologies, Frameworks and Tools Learnt or Learning: